iMac7/rsk-java-cli/README.md

 ## Testing

-For backup wallet command, use forward slashes for path in case of failed path arg.
+Use forward slashes for path in case of failed path arg (and file an issue with the cmd and os name to reproduce).

+Monitoring is only available under tx --monitor because address monitoring is not really implemented yet

 Use --example for `contract` and `deploy` commands to use the example artifacts provided